-The Directors consider that the carrying amount of financial assets and financial liabilities recorded in the statement of financial position approximate their fair values.
+The Directors consider that the carrying amount of financial assets, financial liabilities and the investment property recorded in the statement of financial position approximate their fair values.

-The Group uses various methods in estimating the fair value of a financial instrument.
+The Group uses various methods in estimating the fair value of these assets and liabilities.
 The methods comprise: